imnishant/Decentralised-Twitter/README.md

 # Decentralised Twitter

-This is a an dApp using embark by status in ethereum blockchain.
+This is a Decentralised Application using embark by status in ethereum blockchain.